strattonbrazil/madhuri/README.md

     sudo ./houdini.install

 This will take you through the install process.
-Be sure to include the "Apprentice Licensing" option instead of "Commercial License Server".
+Be sure to include the "Apprentice Licensing" option instead of "Commercial License Server" and you have the appropriate version of your architecture (32-bit for 64-bit).
 After going through the rest of the default options, this installed Houdini in /opt/hfs12.1.230.

-I had some errors getting Houdini to run after that, but I'm tracking that in the [sidefx forums](http://www.sidefx.com/index.php?option=com_forum&Itemid=172&page=viewtopic&p=129307#129307).
+After the install completes, run "installDesktopIcons.py" to get the icons linking to the install.
+Run "Houdini FX", not "Houdini", to get the full version with all the capabilities.

+# Installing Houdini Developer Kit

+The developer toolkit now comes installed with Houdini and can be found in the "toolkit" directory under the Houdini install.